nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `group_create g/GROUP_NAME`

 * Creates a group with the specified group name `GROUP_NAME`.
+* Group name can only contain alphanumeric number
 * The group name cannot be empty
 * Only one group can be created
 * If more than one group is specified, only the last occurrence of a group will be taken